hiddenspirit/visualsubsync/Release/jsplugin/readme.txt

 VSSCore.MinimumDuration : Minimum subtitle duration
 VSSCore.MinimumBlank : Minimum blank between subtitles

+VSSCore.RegisterJavascriptAction(Name, Description, DefaultShortcut) : Register a javascript action VSSCore.GetSubCount() : Return the total number of subtitles VSSCore.GetSubAt(Index) : Return the subtitle at the specified index VSSCore.GetFirst() : Return the first subtitle VSSCore.GetNext(Subtitle) : Return the subtitle next to the specified one VSSCore.GetPrevious(Subtitle) : Return the subtitle previous to the specified one VSSCore.GetFirstSelected() : Return the first selected subtitle VSSCore.GetNextSelected(Subtitle) : Return the next selected subtitle after the specified one

+Subtitle.Index : Index of the subtitle
 Subtitle.Start : Start time in ms of the subtitle Subtitle.Stop : Stop time in ms of the subtitle Subtitle.Text : Subtitle's text